 What is Shamanism?

-practiced for more than 100,000 years
+practiced for more than 60,000 years

-In indigenous cultures, it is the community that recognizes the shaman.
-Historically, the survival of the community rested upon the success rate of the shaman to work on the behalf of the community to find safety from invading peoples, to seek cures for illness, to find reliable food sources or shelter during inclimate weather.
+To the ancients, the survival of the community rested upon the success rate of the shaman to work on the behalf of the community to find safety from invading peoples, to seek cures for illness, to find reliable food sources or shelter during inclement weather.
 Indeed the community depended on the shaman to survive.
 If the person working with Spirit could not clearly divine information or successful healing, he or she was not recognized as a "shaman."

 Shamanism recognizes that everything is alive, and that we are a part of that Being-ness and co-creation.
 Shamanism is not limited to the religious practices of one group of peoples.
 In fact, shamanism is not a region at all, but a way of living and interacting with Mother Earth - a perspective in which we all could adopt at this critical time.
 For further reading, my colleague and teaching partner, John Moore, has posted his well-written article here.